ml-research/PyTorch-BayesianCNN/README.md

 ### :bangbang: Our personal experiments
 The code is modified such that you can use `activation_type = 'rational'  # 'softplus' or 'relu' or 'lrelu'` in config_bayesian.py
+FGSM attack is added and an experiment can be run by running fgsm_experiment.py

 ### Layer types